-Across Canada the province with the largest number of international students is Ontario (48% of international students) with the next most populous provinces being British Columbia (24%) and Quebec (12%).
+Across Canada, the province with the largest number of international students is Ontario (48% of international students) with the next most populous provinces being British Columbia (24%) and Quebec (12%).

-IEFA.org can connect international students with loan providers where they can access loans without cosigners, collateral, or credit history.
+IEFA.org can connect international students with education loan providers where they can access loans without cosigners, collateral, or credit history.
 These are available to students from 190+ countries pursuing degrees in any academic field.

-Student loans are made available to international and DACA students studying in the USA and Canada.
+International student loans are made available to international and DACA students studying in the USA and Canada.
 Undergraduate and graduate students within two years of graduating are eligible.